oliviertassinari/material-ui/docs/src/pages/components/date-range-picker/date-range-picker.md

 ## Basic usage

-Basic DateRangePicker example.
 Note that you can pass almost any prop from [DatePicker]('/api/date-picker/').

 {{"demo": "pages/components/date-range-picker/BasicDateRangePicker.js"}}